Flutterando/modular/README.md

 ## Creating Child Modules.

-You can create other modules in your project, so instead of inheriting from MainModule, you should inherit from ChildModule.
+You can create other modules in your project, so instead of inheriting from `MainModule`, you should inherit from `ChildModule`.

 ```dart
 class HomeModule extends ChildModule {